-Several river recreation options are possible from Bend Park & Float.
+Several river recreation options are possible.
 Choose a two-hour float from Riverbend Park to Drake Park or a one-hour float from either Riverbend Park or McKay Park.
-For Bend Whitewater Park rapids and fun, Bend Park & Float is only a block away.
-It’s the perfect centrally located parking option for your river adventure.

 The Surf’s Up in Bend

 The Bend Whitewater Park is a must-see attraction for river floaters or more experienced kayakers and river surfers.
 Whether participating or spectating from the footbridge, the Bend Whitewater Park is the first of its kind in the Pacific Northwest and built on the location of a former dam once used for mill operations.
-Find maps, shuttle information and details at BendWhiteWaterPark.com.
+Find maps and details at BendWhiteWaterPark.com.